Skip to Main Content

 Icelandic Regulatory Expertise

-Production managers fluent in Film in Iceland requirements, Environment Agency permitting for sensitive landscapes, ICETRA drone regulations, and Schengen-area crew import logistics.
+Production managers fluent in Film in Iceland needs, Environment Agency permitting for sensitive landscapes, ICETRA drone rules, and Schengen-area crew import logistics.

 Budget & Incentive Management

-Deep knowledge of the Iceland Film Production Cost Reimbursement (up to 25%) and its qualifying expenditure rules, ensuring your budget maximizes the rebate while accounting for Iceland's higher cost base.
+Deep knowledge of the Iceland Film Production Cost Reimbursement (up to 25%) and its qualifying expenditure rules, making sure your budget maximizes the rebates while accounting for Iceland's higher cost base.

 Crew & Vendor Network

-Established relationships with Iceland's skilled but small local crew pool, plus expertise in importing international crew with appropriate Schengen work permits and accommodation logistics.
+Set up relationships with Iceland's skilled but small local crew pool, plus expertise in importing global crews with appropriate Schengen work permits and lodging logistics.

 Studio & Location Knowledge